fhussonnois/kafka-examples/README.md

 ### Producer-Advanced

-Complete example demonstrating how to implement a fallback mechanism using the Callback interface in order to don't loss any record even in case of cluster failure.
+Complete example demonstrating how to implement a failover mechanism using the Callback interface in order to don't loss any record even in case of cluster failure.

 ### Producer-Interceptor

-* `ProducerWithInterceptor` : Demonstrates how to implement a custom interceptor in order to track all records being sent.
+* `ProducerWithInterceptor` : Demonstrates how to implement a custom producer interceptor in order to track all records being sent.

 ### Producer Transactional